Ripple Neuro develops game-changing neurotechnology that restores health and advances human potential

 Principal Quality Engineer

-Scott earned his B.S. in Biomedical Engineering from the University of Utah and will be finishing his M.S. in Applied Biomedical Engineering from Johns Hopkins in the summer of 2021.
+Scott earned his M.S. in Applied Biomedical Engineering from Johns Hopkins.
 He has worked in combination drug delivery, and structural heart disease med device applications.
 He comes to Ripple with a strong Quality background, focused in risk management, validation, and manufacturing.
 Outside of work, Scott loves playing with his wife and kids, cycling, and camping.

 Principal Quality Engineer